Lincoln Handicap Preview, Tips, Runners & Trends

 Lincoln Handicap Trend Analysis

-❌ The worst performing factor that has failed to produce a single winner is when runners had 1 season start, when backing these the trend shows a record of 0-74.
+❌ The worst performing factor that has failed to produce a single winner is when runners ran at Wolverhampton (AW) last time out, when backing these the trend shows a record of 0-75.

 Here are the most recent winning draws along with the further placings in brackets: